MIT-Senseable-City-Lab/octopus-documentation/docs/run/case2.md

 ## Troubleshooting

-When developing and adopting sensing technologies, there is a lot of things that might go wrong.
+When developing and adopting sensing technologies, there are a lot of things that might go wrong.
 Here is a list that includes some of the most common problems:

 1. **Incorrect Wiring:** Ensure that the SD card module is wired correctly to the Arduino.
 Check that the connections are secure and match the pin configurations in your code.
 2. **Power Supply Issues:** SD cards can be sensitive to power supply fluctuations.
 Make sure your Octopus has a stable power source and sufficient current capacity to power both the Arduino Board and the SD card module.